lockss/lockss-rtd-manual/docs/troubleshooting/firewalld.rst

 .. [#fnreference]

-   For operating systems in the RHEL family (CentOS, Rocky Linux, AlmaLinux...), the action recommended by the K3s manual is to disable :program:`firewalld` entirely (see https://rancher.com/docs/k3s/latest/en/advanced/#additional-preparation-for-red-hat-centos-enterprise-linux), but :program:`install-lockss` takes a lighter approach commonly used in the K3s community.
+   For operating systems in the RHEL family (CentOS, Rocky Linux, AlmaLinux OS...), the action recommended by the K3s manual is to disable :program:`firewalld` entirely (see https://rancher.com/docs/k3s/latest/en/advanced/#additional-preparation-for-red-hat-centos-enterprise-linux), but :program:`install-lockss` takes a lighter approach commonly used in the K3s community.

    References: